-7.1 Mean–variance portfolio (MVP)
+7.1 Mean–Variance Portfolio (MVP)

 While the expected return of the portfolio \(\w^\T\bmu\) is a relevant quantity that measures the average or expected benefit (see Section 6.3), it leaves one key element out: the risk.
 An investor needs to control the probability of going bankrupt.
 A risk measure precisely quantifies how risky an investment strategy is.
 The most basic risk measure is the volatility \(\sqrt{\w^\T\bSigma\w}\) or, similarly, the variance \(\w^\T\bSigma\w\): a higher variance means that there are large peaks in the distribution of the returns, which may cause big losses.
-The volatility/variance has its limitations and a number of more sophisticated risk measures have been proposed in the literature such as downside risk measures (e.g., semivariance), VaR, and CVaR (see Section 6.3).
+The volatility/variance has its limitations and a number of more sophisticated risk measures have been proposed in the literature such as downside risk measures (e.g., semi-variance), VaR, and CVaR (see Section 6.3).

 Precisely, Markowitz put forth the idea that risk-adverse investors should optimize their portfolio based on a combination of two objectives: expected return and risk (Markowitz, 1952).
-However, there is a trade-off between these two objectives: the higher the expected return the higher the risk and the lower the risk the lower the expected return.
-In other words, we are dealing with a multi-objective optimization problem (see Section A.7 in Appendix A) with its corresponding optimal trade-off curve (Pareto-optimal points), which is called efficient frontier in this portfolio context.
+However, there is a trade-off between these two objectives: the higher the expected return, the higher the risk; the lower the risk, the lower the expected return.
+In other words, we are dealing with a multi-objective optimization problem (see Section A.7 in Appendix A) with its corresponding optimal trade-off curve (Pareto-optimal points), which is called the efficient frontier in this portfolio context.
 Basically, the efficient frontier is a curve representing the best possible pair values of expected return and volatility that can be achieved by any feasible portfolio.
 The choice of a specific point on this trade-off curve depends on how aggressive or risk-averse the investor is.
 Figure 7.1 shows the trade-off between expected return and volatility.

-7.1.2 MVP formulation
+7.1.2 MVP Formulation

 Markowitz’s portfolio formulation is a bi-objective optimization problem with the two objectives being the expected return \(\w^\T\bmu\) and the risk measured by the volatility \(\sqrt{\w^\T\bSigma\w}\) or, similarly, the variance \(\w^\T\bSigma\w\).
 From an algorithmic perspective, it is more computationally efficient to use the variance than the volatility, since the former involves quadratic programming whereas the latter results in second-order cone programming (see Appendix A and, more specifically, Section B.1 in Appendix B for algorithmic aspects of solvers).

-There are several ways to formulate a bi-objective optimization problem as discussed in Section A.7.
+There are several ways to formulate a bi-objective optimization problem, as discussed in Section A.7.
 The most convenient way is via scalarization of the two objectives into a single objective with a weighted sum (Markowitz, 1952): \[\begin{equation} \begin{array}{ll} \underset{\w}{\textm{maximize}} & \w^\T\bmu - \frac{\lambda}{2}\w^\T\bSigma\w\\ \textm{subject to} & \bm{1}^\T\w=1, \quad \w\ge\bm{0}, \end{array} \tag{7.1} \end{equation}\] where \(\lambda\) is a hyper-parameter that controls how risk-averse the investor is.
-The two constraints included are just for illustration purposes; in practice, one can include many other constraints listed in Section 6.2 as elaborated later in Section 7.1.4.
+The two constraints included are just for illustration purposes; in practice, one can include many of the other constraints listed in Section 6.2, as elaborated in Section 7.1.4.

 The choice of \(\lambda\) in the MVP in (7.1) will produce different portfolios that lie along the efficient frontier shown in Figure 7.2.
 In fact, by letting \(\lambda\) vary from \(0\) to \(\infty\), one can recover the whole efficient frontier.
 In particular, for \(\lambda=0\) we recover the global maximum return portfolio (GMRP) described in Section 6.4.2 (i.e., only the expected return is considered while the variance is ignored), whereas for \(\lambda \rightarrow \infty\) we recover the global minimum variance portfolio (GMVP) considered in Section 6.5.1 (i.e., the expected return is not used at all).
 Figure 7.2 shows the efficient frontier together with these portfolios.